Ahead: What the evidence has to say about when babies can safely sleep with a lovey

 When can your baby safely sleep with a lovey?

-At a minimum, your child should be 12 months old before you allow him to sleep with a lovey.
+At a minimum, your child should be 12 months old before you allow him to sleep with a lovey or any type of security blanket.

 The AAP‘s recommendation for infant sleep is simple: